Senior health: How to prevent and detect malnutrition

 Sep.
 13, 2014

 - Health concerns.
 Older adults often have health problems, such as dementia or dental issues, that can lead to decreased appetite or trouble eating.
 Other factors that might play a role include a chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, a recent hospitalization, or a diminished sense of taste or smell.

 - Restricted diets.
 Dietary restrictions — such as limits on salt, fat, protein or sugar — can help manage certain medical conditions, but might also contribute to inadequate eating.

 - Limited income.
 Some older adults might have trouble affording groceries, especially if they're taking expensive medications.

 - Reduced social contact.
-Older adults who eat alone might not enjoy meals, causing them to lose interest in cooking and eating.
+Older adults who eat alone might not enjoy meals as before, causing them to lose interest in cooking and eating.

 - Depression.
 Grief, loneliness, failing health, lack of mobility and other factors might contribute to depression — causing loss of appetite.

 - Alcoholism.
-Too much alcohol can interfere with the digestion and absorption of various nutrients.
-In addition, nutrients are lacking if alcohol is substituted for meals.
+Too much alcohol can interfere with the digestion and absorption of nutrients.
+Nutrients might also be lacking if alcohol is substituted for meals.